Meet Anthony Busa:

-It’s not every day you meet an engineering student who’s also president of the University’s student body, as well as a “socially-aware” photographer.
-Senior Chemical Engineering major Anthony Busa is all of those things and more.
-From September 2018-December 2018, Anthony Busa’s first public art exhibit, “Rural Mongolia and Tibet,” appeared in the Villanova Art Gallery.
+It’s not every day you meet an engineering student (now graduate) who’s also president of the University’s student body, as well as a “socially-aware” photographer.
+Chemical Engineering graduate Anthony Busa was/is all of those things and more.
+From September 2018-December 2018, his first public art exhibit, “Rural Mongolia and Tibet,” appeared in the Villanova Art Gallery.
 It included some 30 photographs that he took during two separate trips to Asia.

 We asked Anthony a series of questions:

 I’ve always had a love for tinkering, problem-solving, asking and determining “why” and then figuring out what other possibilities exist.

 Growing up with digital film made it easy and inexpensive to take photos, as many as you want.
 Photography also allowed me to embrace my appreciation for nature, to capture the peacefulness and beauty of it.

 My family was also a tremendous inspiration.
 My grandmother, a painter, tried to train me in the fine arts, including oil paints and water colors, but I didn’t really take to it.
 It was a little slow for me.
 I preferred the immediacy of photography.

 My grandmother (Houston, TX-based painter Jo Sherwood) initially sparked my interest in capturing these cultures.
 A native of the Netherlands, she was very interested in what it means to take in another’s culture and be fully aware of it.
 A lifelong traveler, she noticed that it was becoming increasingly difficult to find authentic cultures and rural communities that hadn’t been westernized.
 Her art began to reflect those cultures and she started doing social activism, working with governments to make people aware of the effects of globalization on cultures that don’t have as much control over their way of life.
 Preserving those cultures, giving them a voice and bringing them to life as authentically and purely and humanly as possible is definitely worth fighting for.

 Why student government?